CCGL9015 Global Issues

 This course will introduce students to the key sociological perspectives of globalization and its impact on diverse forms of migration and mobilities.
 There will be twelve lectures comprising two main themes.
-The first theme introduces some of the structural forces that shape different forms of migratory flows (e.g. from the highly mobile transnational professionals to trafficked persons and domestic migrant workers), and elucidates the way the world economic order is underpinned by global economic disparities and widening class and gendered inequalities.
-The second theme introduces key debates about cross-border mobilities and provides a framework for understanding contestations around national belonging and multiculturalism and how these challenge our conventional understanding of migration across the global North-South divide.
+The first theme introduces some of the structural forces that shape different forms of migratory flows (e.g. from trafficked persons, refugees and asylum-seekers, sex workers and domestic migrant workers), and elucidates the way the world economic order is underpinned by global economic disparities and widening class and gendered inequalities.
+The second theme introduces key debates about cross-border mobilities and provides a framework for understanding contestations around legality and ‘illegality’ in migration, national sovereignty, citizenship and belonging, and how these challenge our conventional understanding of migration across the global North-South divide.

 Course Learning Outcomes

 On completing the course, students will be able to:

 - Identify types of globalized human flows, and analyse their causes, motivations, nature, issues and debates in discourses concerning migration, national belonging, identity politics, and national sovereignty.

 - Demonstrate understanding of globalization in producing diverse forms of labour and dispossessed populations who migrate, and engage with the moral and political discourses shaping people flows across borders.

 - Participate as active members of a diverse global community through exposure to key issues and debates in transnational mobilities that they will be encouraged to explore in their assignments.

 - Engage in intensive group activities with their classmates in seeking solutions to existing problems in human flows.

 Second semester (Wed)